touv/ezs-analytics/README.md

 ### TEEFTSumUpFrequencies

-Sums up the frequencies of identical lemmas from different chunks, and yield as last object { totalFrequencies }.
+Sums up the frequencies of identical lemmas from different chunks.

 #### Parameters